-Transfer is also possible from full-time courses to the part-time BSc(Tech) and BSc(Eng) courses, but one of the conditions for the award of the BSc(Tech) and BSc(Eng) degrees is that at least three years of approved industrial experience be gained before graduation.
-This requirement will apply to students transferring from full-time courses.
+Transfer is also possible from full-time courses to the part-time BSc(Tech) and BSc(Eng) courses, but in both cases a period of approved industrial experience must be gained before graduation.
+This requirement will apply to students transferring from BSc and BE courses within the Faculty.

-BSc(Tech) and BSc(Eng) Courses With Partial Full-time Attendance
+BSc(Eng) Courses With Partial Full-time Attendance

-BSc(Tech) and BSc(Eng) courses may be completed by a combination of full-time and part-time study.
+BSc(Eng) courses may be completed by a combination of fulltime and part-time study.
 The first two stages are to be completed part-time; in the following two years students complete the second and third years of the corresponding full-time course; and in the fifth stage a special program is prepared.
 Full details are set out below under the Schools which provide the courses.